ALARA Principle: Minimizing Radiation Dose in Radiography

 Radiation Exposure Optimization

 Many exposures like mAs(milliampere-seconds) and KvP(kilovoltage peak), to get the best X-ray image with proper exposure optimization, with the ALARA principle.
+Automatic Exposure Control devices are embedded in radiography systems to enhance the radiation exposure to get better diagnostic X-ray images.

 Justification of Diagnosis